 Is Procurement behind the new wave of innovation in banking?

-With Procurement fulfilling an increasingly strategic role within financial organisations, we ask three leading experts for their views on the current trends in banking.
+With Procurement fulfilling an increasingly strategic role within financial organizations, we ask three leading experts for their views on the current trends in banking.

 The last decade has seen Procurement evolve from a transactional function to a more strategic one – bolstered by the understanding that it is typically responsible for about 30% of a financial services company’s cost base.

-The beginning of this period saw Procurement functions embrace a category management based organisational model.
-Barclays International built a sourcing centre in Singapore six years ago: “We were in a very category-centric model,” says Hans Oriol, Global Head of Sourcing for Barclays International.
+The beginning of this period saw Procurement functions embrace a category management based organizational model.
+Barclays International built a sourcing center in Singapore six years ago: “We were in a very category-centric model,” says Hans Oriol, Global Head of Sourcing for Barclays International.